 Katharina Grosses art in general

-Two main threads run through Katharina Grosse’s art practice.
+Two main threads run through Grosse’s art practice.
 One is her large paintings, the other her room installations.
 The room installations mix painterly and architectural elements.
 Grosse paints the exhibition space itself – the walls, the ceiling, the floor and the furniture – with spray-paint at enormous scales.
 Thus she transforms the exhibition spaces into three-dimensional paintings.

 Grosse also includes big balloons, containers and piles of earth in her room installations.
 She creates beautiful and colourful landscapes which recall industrial accidents and ecological catastrophes.